gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [AppSupportedCurrency](#AppSupportedCurrency) | yes | Request body |

-Update sales channel supported currency for various features and data.
-Default INR will be enabled.
+Use this API to add and edit the currencies supported in the application.
+Initially, INR will be enabled by default.

 *Returned Response:*